darkoverlordofdata/dumbgame/README.md

 ## work in progress
 todays build of dumb game!

 Features:
-* crappy graphics
+- crappy graphics
-    * a pink worm like sprite
+    - a pink worm like sprite
-    * horrible 4 color pallete
+    - horrible 4 color pallete
+    - switch to classic pallete *
+    - splash screen *

 thats it no game logic yet - don't go expecting this kind of service every day

+*=(2/20/25)

 ## wasm-4